rusudinu/angular-practice/README.md

 This is a demo project for Angular.

+The associated courses can be found at [https://academy.codingshadows.com/category/angular](https://academy.codingshadows.com/category/angular).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.